How to Start Jam jelly making business – Investment, Profit | StartupYo

 Making a shortcake sweeter or a boring toasted bread delightful to eat or even stocking up on them in your fanny pack while you plan for an extensive road trip.
 Jams and jellies have been a feast for everyone as kids and even now as adults when you are to lazy to make yourself a meal.

-The Indian sweet spread market including jams and jellies was pegged more than $211 million in the year 2016 and is expected to reach a high of $527 million by 2022.
+The Indian sweet spread market including jams and jellies was pegged more than $211 million in the year 2016 and is expected to reach a high of $527 million.
+Does look like a sweet and juicy manufacturing opportunity, doesn’t it?
+Let’s dig in.

 Market potential and uses